 An Associate Member has the right to attend and provide input to meetings of the Technical Plenary and its sub-groups.
 However, such input shall be limited to clarifications regarding regulatory matters and informational contributions.

-.
+Intellectual Property

+Note: Intellectual Property aspects are described in Partnership Agreement under headings Joint Copyright, Use of Other oneM2M Participant Trademarks/Logos, Joint Trademarks, Intellectual Property Rights Policies, and in Partnership Agreement Annex 1 on Intellectual Property Rights (IPR) Principles Governing oneM2M Work.
+Those sections are not reproduced here.

 Structure